 LIAISON NOTE

-Review draft guideline on Maritime Services in the context of E-navigation
+Review draft guideline on Maritime Services in the context of e-Navigation

 INTRODUCTION

 In regard of task 1.2.4. the VTS Committee has worked during the meeting of VTS 46 in Busan on the review of MS 1, 2 and 3 of the draft guideline Maritime Services (VTS46-8.2.1).
 During the meeting the VTS Committee noted the draft MSC circular (Initial descriptions of Maritime Services in the context of e-navigation) from the output document NCSR (NCSR 6-23-Add.1VeryFinalDraft) handed by Mr Osamu Marumoto from IMO secretariat.